tylermorganwall/libdeflate/cran-comments.md

 ### Response 2

 The configure script has been updated to link the system libdeflate if found (either using pkg-config, or via common installation locations) and it is of a suitable version.
+I have confirmed the configuration step has successfully found and linked the system version during installation on all three win-builder runners.

 ## Comment 3